 Who doesn’t want an easy super good guacamole recipe?
 This guacamole has been the star of every football party we have had at our house for years; and we have a lot of football parties!
-It is just as popular in the summer by the pool with frosty drinks, as it is in the winter alongside of chicken wings and beer.
+It is just as popular in the summer by the pool with frosty drinks, as it is in the winter alongside of my Chicken Wing Dip and beer.

 This guacamole is a real hit!
 There is so much flavor in this recipe that once you start, you can’t stop eating it.
 It calls for just enough lime to brighten up the avocado.
 Cumin provides a smokiness that is probably one of my favorite additions to this easy super good guacamole.
 And cayenne gives it the perfect kick to wake up your senses.

 A star recipe

 I adapted this recipe from Alton Brown’s recipe years ago and have yet to find a better guacamole, that pleases as many people as this does.
 Some changes that I made to the original recipe include the exclusion of cilantro and jalapeno.
 I am from the side of the aisle that does not like cilantro.
 I also like a little heat but don’t feel like I need the jalapeno.
 If I am serving this to a group that I know does not care for spice in their food, I will reduce the cayenne a bit as well.
 The original recipe also calls for Roma tomatoes, but I will use whatever I have in the house.
 The important thing is to make sure to remove the seeds and use just the meat of the tomato.
 And lastly, Alton Brown does not include all of the lime juice.
 I like the flavor the lime brings to this dip, so I add the juice from the whole lime.